Kashif130/Genlayer-Primitives-Suite/reputation-attestor/DECISION.md

 automatic redirect-following in the web primitives, or exposing the resolved IP/redirect chain to contract code.
 Until such a capability exists, this is the most complete mitigation available at the Intelligent Contract layer, documented here rather than silently assumed to be complete.

+## Fourth-round hardening: fetched-but-unproven was wrongly treated the same as unreachable

+A subsequent review correctly identified that the non-destructive verification path described above -- built to protect subjects from a transient fetch failure wiping out their score -- had been applied one step too broadly.
+The original code checked a single `*_available` boolean per component (fetched **and** proof-code-bearing) and left the component untouched whenever it was `False`, for *either* reason: the page could not be fetched at all, or the page fetched fine but no longer contained the subject's proof code.
+Those are not the same fact.
+A page that is real, reachable, and simply no longer endorses this address is not "missing evidence" the way an API outage is -- it is a subject who once proved control and then removed that proof, and the non-destructive design's entire justification (don't let a transient hiccup destroy real, still-true evidence) does not apply to it: the evidence didn't hiccup, it changed.
+Treating the two the same meant a subject could verify once with a genuine proof code, then quietly delete it, and keep the resulting score indefinitely -- exactly the kind of stale-but-never-revalidated claim a reusable, continuously-read primitive cannot afford to make.

+The fix splits the single boolean into two, both already computed deterministically in `leader()` and both validated by consensus like any other evidence-derived fact: `*_fetched` (did the render succeed) and `*_available` (fetched **and** proof-code-bearing, as before).
+`verify_reputation` now branches on both: `available` writes a fresh VERIFIED score exactly as before; `fetched` but not `available` **clears** that component's score to zero and its status to `UNVERIFIED`, with the timestamp updated to record that a real check ran and found nothing; only truly unreachable (`not fetched`) leaves the component untouched.
+This preserves the original non-destructive guarantee for the case it was actually meant to cover (transient failures) while closing the gap it accidentally created (evidence that changed).

+**Why this couldn't be fixed by simply always overwriting on any `False`.** Reverting to "overwrite on any non-available outcome" would restore the destructive behavior the non- destructive design exists to prevent: a single rate-limited GitHub API call would zero out a subject's real, still-valid score.
+The fix had to add a third state, not remove the second one.

+## Fourth-round hardening: keeper rewards must be earned, not merely triggered

+The same review identified a second issue with the same root cause: `verify_reputation` paid its fixed keeper reward on every call with sufficient pool funds, regardless of what the round actually found.
+This is reasonable in isolation -- a legitimate profile might genuinely come back partially or fully unreachable sometimes, and the keeper still did real work fetching it -- but combined with the bug above, it created a profitable Sybil pattern: register any number of profiles pointing at real, fetchable pages that simply never carry a proof code (no registration- time check can distinguish this from a legitimate subject who hasn't added their code yet), then repeatedly call `verify_reputation` on them.
+Each call would report a plausible-looking round (pages fetched, activity levels estimated) and still collect the keeper reward, even though no component could ever possibly become `VERIFIED` -- a free, repeatable drain on `reward_pool` funded by whoever tops it up in good faith.

+The fix ties the reward to outcome, not to effort: `verify_reputation` now tracks whether *any* component achieved a genuine `available` outcome this round, and only pays the keeper reward if so.
+A round that only clears stale components or leaves unreachable ones untouched -- the two outcomes that are, by construction, never accompanied by a real proof-code match -- earns nothing.
+This does not require every component to verify, only at least one, so a legitimate profile with one flaky source among three genuine ones still rewards the keeper who checked it;
+it only closes the reward for rounds that could not possibly have produced real evidence.